microsoft/vscode-docs/docs/editor/tasks.md

 ![tasks array](images/tasks/tasks-array.png)

 Some `tasks.json` properties such as `showOutput` and `suppressTaskName` can be set both globally and then overridden in specific tasks.
-The tasks[] `args` property values are appended to the global arguments.
+The `tasks` `args` property values are appended to the global arguments.

-There are also tasks[] specific properties.
-One useful property is `isBuildCommand` which if set to true, will run the task on **Tasks: Run Build Task** `kb(workbench.action.tasks.build)`.
+There are also `tasks` specific properties.
+One useful property is `isBuildCommand`, which if set to true, will run the task with the **Tasks: Run Build Task** (`kb(workbench.action.tasks.build)`) command.

 ## Running multiple commands